 4. Route and Time Variation

-company reserves the right to levy additional charges for additional
+The company reserves the right to levy additional charges for additional

 mileage or time than that agreed.
 The charges will be pro rata and in

 hirer to account for all passengers at those times.
 The company will not accept

 liability for any losses incurred by passengers who fail to follow instructions

-given by the hirer.
+given by the driver and/or hirer.

 5. Driver's Hours

 The hours of operation for the driver are regulated by law, and the hirer

-accepts the responsibility of ensuring the hire keeps to the hours and
+accepts the responsibility of ensuring the hire keeps to the hours and times

-at risk of breaching regulations relating to driving hours and duty time.
+breaching regulations relating to driving hours and duty time.
 If any breach is

 likely to occur, the hirer will be responsible for any additional costs

 incurred unless it is outside the control of the hirer.
 Any additional costs

 6. Seating Capacity